ispanos/anergos/README.md

 - Disables that awful beeps sound.
 - Enables `NetworkManager` if it's installed, or configures and enables `systemd-networkd` and `systemd-resolved`
 - Enables `gdm` if it's installed, enables infinality fonts, disables start-up logo in libreoffice if its installed.
-- Clones dot files repo (\*\*)
+- Clones dot files repo (\*)

-(\*) : Using the flag `-p` you can add as many files or links as you want, containing the packages you want to install.
-ONLY meant for testing.

-(\*\*) : Using the flag `-d` you can add the link of your custom dotfiles repository (URL).
-ONLY meant for testing.
-I should note that I'm backing up most of my dotfiles in a public repo.
+(\*) : I should note that I'm backing up most of my dotfiles in a public repo.
 It clones the repo with the `--bare` option, and instead  of a `.git` folder, it uses a `.cfg` folder.
 This way I can use an alias to manage my dotfiles' repo without interfering with other git folders in the \~/home folder.
 I got the idea from here: https://www.atlassian.com/git/tutorials/dotfiles
 This is the alias I have in my .bashrc:

 `alias dot='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'`

-I'm currently looking into YADM and Stow.
+##### I'm currently looking into YADM and Stow.

 ### killua.sh
 My desktop computer's hostname is "killua".
 I used that as a way to add some extra configurations that I only want on my desktop pc, without the need of an extra configurations later.
 I moved that part of the script to a different file to make the config script a bit shorter.
 Avoid setting your hostname as "killua" during the initial set-up.
 If you have a better idea, please contact me or make a PR.
 I think hostnames are a good variable to add system-specific configurations.
 I don't have a second computer, but if I did maybe Ansible would be even better.